sowebio/aide-doc/README.md

 We hope that AIDE will inspire **new generations to create quality software**.
 Ada is the best insurance **to write reliable programs while being creative and having fun** with an amazing language!

 ## Documentation build
-This documentation has been created with Libre Office  and ressoures available in [https://github.com/sowebio/ada-logo](https://github.com/sowebio/ada-logo) and [https://github.com/sowebio/doc-build](https://github.com/sowebio/doc-build).
+This documentation has been created with Libre Office and ressources available in [https://github.com/sowebio/ada-logo](https://github.com/sowebio/ada-logo) and [https://github.com/sowebio/doc-build](https://github.com/sowebio/doc-build).

 ## Copyright